 When the reading given by the indicator is 70 and above, the commodity is overbought.
 This shows that buying pressure may not be sustained anymore.

-Conversely, when the indicator gives a reading of 30-level or lower, the commodity has been oversold.
+Conversely, the commodity has been oversold when the indicator gives a reading of 30-level or lower.

 RSI Indicator Formula

-It is the average percentage gain or loss over a period of time that is used to calculate the average gain or loss in the computation.
+The average percentage gain or loss over a period is used to calculate the average gain or loss in the computation.